kozubb/playwright_ts/README.md

 - Avoid over-testing UI details
 - Written with stability and readability in mind

+### API + UI Mixed Test

+- Automates the pizza rating flow from login to UI interaction
+- Login via API for faster and more reliable authentication
+- Uses CSRF token and qp_user_token for authenticated requests
+- Ensures stable end-to-end coverage for a critical user flow

 ### API Tests

 - Faster and more reliable than UI tests